Daisy (Pentagon song): Composition and lyrics

 The song is in the key of F major, 85 bpm with a running time of 3:09 minutes.
 "Daisy" is an alternative rock genre song that was sung with a sad and sad heart that everyone would have experienced after the breakup.
 The lyrics are expressed by the use of daisy flowers.
 The white flower as the sign of hope as a metaphor for love and progress focusing on the ambiguous meaning that describes how one will eventually get burned by that love.
 Pentagon member explained, "After the breakup, I portrayed the feelings wishing that the other person would be happy while wishing they could miss you because they could not meet someone better than me."
 The track features heartbreaking and realistic sentiments in a straightforward lyrics.

 Reception

 Choo Seung-Hyun of the Korea Economic Daily wrote that the group "turned 180 degrees into a romantic and lyrical atmosphere compared to their previous songs" and praised the group for trying various genres and various concepts.

 Commercial performance

-The song debuted at number 111 on South Korea's Gaon Digital Chart with Gaon index of 3,990,191, and number 4 on Gaon Download Chart on the chart issue dated October 11–17, 2020.
+The song debuted at number 111 on South Korea's Gaon Digital Chart on the chart issue dated October 11–17, 2020.